nosvagor/vagari/README.md

 > i.e., the ["Swedish number for six"](https://youtu.be/Iwpi1Lm6dFo?t=777), or the
 > maximum number of objects in focus at a given time.

-Jokes aside, the sex principle is more than just a joke&mdash;it's about dealing with **[cognitive overhead](https://youtu.be/fCn8zs912OE?t=412)**.
+Funny, but the sex principle is more than just a joke&mdash;it's primarily about dealing with **[cognitive overhead](https://youtu.be/fCn8zs912OE?t=412)**.
 As a whole, design must be _simple and sexy_, not _minimal and mundane_.
 This principle is core to _vagari_ and represents the adherence to the [selfish memes/genes](https://youtu.be/2mTVtToioLg) theory of replicators with unbounded evolution, i.e.: